Commercial (CDL) & Chauffeurs

 The NEW CDL Military Skills Test Waiver form must be used by service members who are currently licensed and who are/were employed for one year in a military position requiring the operation of a military motor vehicle equivalent to a Commercial Motor Vehicle (CMV).
 This waiver allows a qualified service member to apply for a CDL without taking a skills test.
 CDL knowledge (written) test(s) cannot be waived.
 The form must be signed by commanding officer.

-A license issued to drive a limousine, taxi, or small van carrying under 14 passengers is denoted as an "R" restriction on your regular operator's license.
+A license issued to drive a limousine, taxi, or small van carrying under 14 passengers is denoted as an "R" endorsement on your regular operator's license.
 You must complete and review: